debops-contrib/ansible-checkmk_server/README.md

 ### Installation

 This role requires at least Ansible `v1.9.0`.
+To install it, clone it into your DebOps project roles directory or `/etc/ansible/roles`:

+    git clone https://github.com/debops-contrib/ansible-checkmk_server.git debops.checkmk_server

 ### Role dependencies

-There are no dependencies to other Ansible roles.
+- `debops.ferm`

 ### Are you using this as a standalone role without DebOps?